trenchproject/TrenchR/README.md

 If you use this package, We would appreciate a citation.
 You can see an up to date citation information with `citation("TrenchR")`.
 You can cite either the package or the accompanying journal article.

+### Setup

+If you are using macOS, you might need to install R package "rgl" which indirectly would ask you to install XQuartz.
+The reason for it is that there is a dependency for package "ks".